OctaDist/OctaDist.github.io/index.md

 ```
 @misc{KetkaewOctaDist2019,
     author = {Rangsiman Ketkaew and Yuthana Tantirungrotechai and David J. Harding and Phimphaka Harding and and Mathieu Marchivie},
-    title = {{OctaDist}: A tool for calculating distortion parameters in coordination complexes},
+    title = {OctaDist: A tool for calculating distortion parameters in coordination complexes},
     url = {https://octadist.github.io},
     journal = {OctaDist},
     year = {2019},